 For most of us, work takes up the majority of our time.
 In order for a business to run efficiently and productively, these environments are required to meet certain criteria.
 In this blog, I chose to write about mental health in the workplace.

-One of the main reasons for that remains the fact that in today’s fast pace and ever-evolving world, employers should pay more attention to mental health to better understand the challenges their employees may be facing.
+One of the main reasons for that remains the fact that in today’s fast paced and ever-evolving world, employers should pay more attention to mental health to better understand the challenges their employees may be facing.
 When an employee is productive and can meet the scheduled requirements, it stimulates the company’s growth, which in turn stimulates the economy and financial standing of the company.
 It is a two-way street – where each benefits from the other and hence both the employee and the employer need to be on the same page when it comes to addressing this issue.

 There is another way of looking at it.
 Unemployment is a well-recognized risk factor for mental health issues, comparatively, securing work is deemed as protective.
 However, this is not always the case.
-A negative work environment can lead to adverse mental health problems, which might have a deep impact on the productivity of an employee and hence affect the growth and success rate of an organization.
+A negative work environment can lead to adverse psychological problems, which might have a deep impact on the productivity of an employee and hence affect the growth and success rate of an organization.

 So, what is mental health?
 As defined by WHO, mental health is ‘the ability of every person to recognize and develop his or her potential, cope with the stresses of everyday life, work productively and successfully, and make a positive contribution to the community’.

 At some point in their lives, one in four people will suffer from mental health issues, which have a significant impact on their well-being.
 Illness here can lead to serious problems like anxiety and depression (the most common conditions) to severe sicknesses like bipolar disorder or schizophrenia.